rohitsakala/eirini-secscanner/README.md

               value: "CRITICAL"
 ```

-Mind to replace `"ghcr.io/[USER]/eirini-secscanner:latest"` with your image, and then apply the yaml with `kubectl`.
+Notes: replace `"ghcr.io/[USER]/eirini-secscanner:latest"` with your image, and then apply the yaml with `kubectl`.
 Our component will be now on the `eirini-secscanner` namespace, intercepting Eirini Apps.

 ## 7) Extension logic, part two.